What's happening on the farm

 or ranch this month?

-and ranches of Hereford producers
+and ranches of Hereford producers through out the year

 JANUARY - FEBRUARY